google/oss-fuzz/docs/fuzzer_environment.md

 [build.sh](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#buildsh)
 ([example](https://github.com/google/oss-fuzz/blob/master/projects/ffmpeg/build.sh#L26)).

-All build artifacts needed during fuzz target execution should be inside `$OUT` directory.
+All build artifacts needed during fuzz target execution should be inside the `$OUT` directory.
 Only those artifacts are archived and used on the bots.
 Everything else is ignored (e.g. artifacts in `$WORK`, `$SRC`, etc) and hence is not available in the execution environment.